Economics of coffee: World production

 In 2016, global coffee exports were $19.4 billion.
 Coffee is not the second most important commercial product in the world after petroleum, but it is the second most important commercial product that is exported by developing countries.
 For some countries like East Timor, this is the only export item worth mentioning.
 Coffee sales fluctuate strongly: for example, they fell from 14 billion US dollars in 1986 to 4.9 billion US dollars in the crisis year 2001/2002.
 This so-called coffee crisis lasted for several years, with consequences for coffee producers worldwide.

-In 2009, Brazil was the world leader in production of green coffee, followed by Vietnam, Indonesia, Colombia and Ethiopia.
-Arabica coffee beans are cultivated in Latin America, eastern Africa, Arabia, or Asia.
-Robusta coffee beans are grown in western and central Africa, throughout southeast Asia, and to some extent in Brazil.